-When analysing a comparison, Relative Insight identifies differences, frequencies and similarities across topics, phrases, words, emotions and grammar.
+When analyzing a comparison, Relative Insight identifies differences, frequencies and similarities across topics, phrases, words, emotions and grammar.

 This article covers the important things to know about topical analysis: